mtlotfizad/stock-assignment/README.md

 **MVP**

 This project can be built into a docker image.
+So you can give it to some DevOps guy to bring it up on some docker service.
 To achieve that simply run `mvn install docker:build`

 **Merge Requests**

 There are a couple of branches and merge requests which have been closed in this project.
 If you like to extend this project pleae feel free to fork it ;)

+**Simple UI**

+A very simple UI showing list of stock is available at [home](http://localhost:8080).